 The STA finds that it is not a member of group indicated by RXVECTOR parameter GROUP_ID.

-The STA finds that the PARTIAL_AID in the RXVECTOR does not match its partial AIDor it finds that the frame is not directed to it.
+The STA finds that the PARTIAL_AID in the RXVECTOR does not match its partial AID.

+The STA finds that the PARTIAL_AID in theRXVECTOR matches with its PARTIAL AID but the RA in the MAC header of the corresponding frame that is received correctly does not match with the MAC address of the STA.

 The STA receives a frame with an RXVECTOR parameter NUM_STS equal to 0, if it is a member of group indicated by RXVECTOR GROUP_ID.

 The STA sends an acknowledgement in response to frame received with More Data field set to 0.